August 8, 2025

 See Summer Reassessment page for maps of Summer 2025 reassessment area.

-Map of reassessment area for week of June 16th outside of Edgemont
+Map of reassessment area for week of July 28th, showing parts of the City of Edgemont north of H Street.

 Why my property?
 Fall River County implemented a 7-year rotation after the county-wide reassessment was completed.
 This ensures that every property is physically visited by an assessor at least once every 7 years.
 Your neighborhood is one of those scheduled to be visited this year.